EAST ANGLIA HUB OFFSHORE WIND COMPLEX

 Iberdrola group — through its UK subsidiary, ScottishPower Renewables — is to develop the East Anglia Hub, a macro offshore wind complex to deliver a combined installed capacity of 3,100 MW.
 The investment cost will amount to approximately GBP 6.5 billion.

-Destined to become the company's biggest offshore wind project worldwide, it will encompass three developments Iberdrola already has in its portfolio in the East Anglia area, specifically, in the southern area of the North Sea: East Anglia One North, East Anglia Two and East Anglia Three.
-The offshore wind farms will be developed in parallel by means of a continuous installation program to take advantage of economies of scale.
+Destined to become the company's biggest offshore wind project worldwide, it will encompass three developments Iberdrola already has in its portfolio in the East Anglia area, specifically, in the southern area of the North Sea: East Anglia ONE North, East Anglia TWO and East Anglia THREE.
+The offshore wind farms will be developed simultaneously, which will shorten construction and commissioning times, increase opportunities for the supply chain, reduce the cost of clean energy and actively contribute to the country's offshore objectives.